top of page

 About

-You can find my full CV here.
-If you'd like to be in touch, find me on Twitter using the button below, or contact me at kolkovich.1 (at) osu.edu.
+If you're interested, you can read my full CV.
+If you'd like to be in touch, contact me at kolkovich.1 (at) osu.edu.

 About: About Me